alexarchambault/case-app/README.md

 libraryDependencies += "com.github.alexarchambault" %% "case-app" % "0.2.3-SNAPSHOT"
 ```

+If you are already using shapeless 2.2, replace `0.2.3-SNAPSHOT` by `0.3.0-SNAPSHOT`.

 If you are using scala 2.10.x, also add the macro paradise plugin to your build,
 ```scala
 libraryDependencies +=